Trump hits the road to put on his own show ahead of the Democratic convention’s opening night

 “When you hear a speech is taped, it’s like there’s nothing very exciting about it, right?”
 Trump said in Minneapolis, to laughs from the crowd.

-Trump campaign advisers have aimed to make Minnesota competitive this presidential cycle, after he lost the state by only 1.5 points to Democrat Hillary Clinton in 2016.
-And Trump’s narrow, less-than-1-percentage-point victory over Clinton in Wisconsin helped shatter the so-called “blue wall” of states in the Midwest and deliver the electoral college to the president four years ago.
+Trump campaign advisers have aimed to make Minnesota competitive this presidential cycle, after he lost the state by 1.5 points to Democrat Hillary Clinton in 2016.
+And Trump’s victory over Clinton in Wisconsin by less than one percentage point helped shatter the so-called “blue wall” of states in the Midwest and deliver the electoral college to the president four years ago.

 But the downcast political environment for Trump and the Republican Party — much of it hinging on the president’s handling of the pandemic, according to public polling — has forced the GOP to play defense in several key states that Trump won in 2016, including Arizona, Ohio and Iowa.

 In a Fox News poll of registered voters conducted between July 18 and 20, Trump was down 13 points to Biden in Minnesota, 51 percent to 38 percent.
 A Marquette Law School survey of likely voters in Wisconsin taken between Aug.
-4 and 9 showed Biden with a five -point edge in the state.
+4 and 9 showed Biden with a five-point edge in the state.

 Despite those figures, Trump projected confidence in his ability to win the two states he visited Monday.
 Mike Lindell, the founder and CEO of My Pillow, is Trump’s campaign chairman for Minnesota, and Trump said if he doesn’t win the state with Lindell working on his behalf, “that would be very bad for me.”

 Democrats countered Trump’s attempt to upstage their convention buildup with a television ad that slammed the president for his handling of the pandemic, which has now killed more than 165,000 people in the United States.
-Lily Adams, a spokeswoman for the Democratic National Committee, said the ad — which ran in the Green Bay, Wis., and Washington, D.C. markets — was a “one-day buy given it’s tied to his one-day political stunt in the state.”
+Lily Adams, a spokeswoman for the Democratic National Committee, said the ad — which ran in the Green Bay, Wis., and D.C. markets — was a “one-day buy given it’s tied to his one-day political stunt in the state.”

 “For months, Trump has claimed the virus would disappear and ignored the experts, and his political event in Wisconsin today shows Trump still isn’t taking this seriously,” Adams said.

-Though the president touched on a panoply of themes in the usual Trumpian style on Monday, Democrats have zeroed in on his handling of the coronavirus, holding in-state calls and events highlighting his administration’s response to the growing pandemic.
+Though the president touched on a panoply of themes in the usual Trumpian style on Monday, Democrats have zeroed in on his handling of the pandemic, holding in-state calls and events highlighting his administration’s response to the growing pandemic.

 “Now, clearly, President Trump did not cause the coronavirus,” Sen. Tammy Baldwin (D-Wis.) said Monday in a call organized by the Wisconsin Democratic Party.
 “Yet his complete inability to respond to this pandemic brings us to the point of crisis that we are in today.”